 The survey participants table management tools

-A survey participant summary will load up if the survey participants table was previously created.
+A survey participant summary will be displayed if the survey participants table was previously created.
 This is the default screen:

 - Total records: The number of survey participants from the survey participants table;

-- Total with no unique token: It displays the number of users without an assigned token code;
+- Total with no unique token: Displays the number of users without an assigned token code;

-- Total invitations sent: It shows the number of invitations that have been sent to your survey participants from the Survey participants table by using the Invitations option from the Invitations & reminders menu;
+- Total invitations sent: Shows the number of invitations that have been sent to your survey participants from the Survey participants table by using the Invitations option from the Invitations & reminders menu;

-- Total opted out: It displays the total number of survey participants that have decided to opt out from the survey;
+- Total opted out: Displays the total number of survey participants that have decided to opt out from the survey;

-- Total surveys completed: It shows the number of the surveys that have been completed by those users who have been allocated a token code.
+- Total surveys completed: Shows the number of the surveys that have been completed by those users who have been allocated a token code.

-Above the Survey participant summary table, you may find the survey participants table management tools:
+Above the Survey participant summary table, you will find the survey participants table management tools:

-- Display participants: If clicked, a survey participants table with all the current participants will load up.
+- Display participants: Displays a survey participants table with all the current participants.
 From the browse screen you can edit or delete individual entries from the table as well as perform a number of other useful functions (see the Display participants wiki section below for more details);

-- Create...: This option allows the survey administrator to add respondents into the survey participants table either via the Add participant option or via the Import participants function;
+- Create...: Allows the survey administrator to add respondents into the survey participants table either via the Add participant option or via the Import participants function;

-- Manage attributes: It allows the survey administrator to add additional fields to the survey participants table to store custom participant data;
+- Manage attributes: Allows the survey administrator to add additional fields to the survey participants table to store custom participant data;

-- Export: If you wish to export the token tables and use them in other surveys, use this function.
+- Export: To export the token tables and use them in other surveys, use this function.
 The file will be saved in the .CSV format;

-- Survey participants: Use this option in order to quickly invite or remind your participants from the survey participants table to fill out your online survey;
+- Survey participants: Allows you to invite or remind your participants from the survey participants table to fill out your online survey;

-- Generate tokens: It is a LimeSurvey functionality that allows the survey administrator to quickly allocate a random unique token code to each user from the survey participants table that does not have one;
+- Generate tokens: Allows the survey administrator to quickly allocate a random unique token code to each user from the survey participants table that does not have one;

-- View in CPDB: It's a button that offers quick access to your LimeSurvey installation central participant database (CPDB).
-You can allocate from there CPDB users as survey participants to any survey you wish.
+- View in CPDB: Provides quick access to your LimeSurvey installation central participant database (CPDB).
+From there you can allocate CPDB users as survey participants to any survey.

-It shows the entries list from the survey participants table.
-It allows the user to:
+Shows the entries list from the survey participants table and allows the user to: